Ved-Anand/Fun-Moderation-Bot/src/plugins/README.md

 # Plugins
 ## Note: This is still in beta-testing mode, and errors may occur.
 This bot allows you to create your own custom plugins.
-To create a plugin, in your botconfig file, make a new element called "plugins", and set it equal to an array with the names of your plugin(s).
-You can have as many as you want.
+To create a plugin, in your botconfig file, make a new key called "plugins", and set it equal to an array with the names of your plugin(s).
 ```json
 {
     "plugins": ["test"]